rjojjr/torch-tuner/README.md

 ### Install Dependencies

-If you choose to not install the CLI, and run it from the project root, you must install the torch-tuner's python dependencies.
+If you choose to not install the torch-tuner CLI, and run it from the project root, you must install the CLI's python dependencies.

-You should probably use a virtual environment when installing dependencies and running the CLI, but that is up to you.
+You should probably use a virtual environment when installing dependencies and running the torch-tuner CLI, but that is up to you.

-From the project root, run:
+From the torch-tuner project root, run:

 ```shell
 pip install -r requirements.txt
 ```

-### Run the Tuner CLI
+### Run the Torch Tuner CLI

-The tuner CLI currently requires that you have the `HUGGING_FACE_TOKEN` environment variable set to a valid Huggingface authentication token in whatever shell you run it in.
+The torch-tuner CLI currently requires that you have the `HUGGING_FACE_TOKEN` environment variable set to a valid Huggingface authentication token in whatever shell you run it in.
 I might add this as an argument in the future.

-From the project root(using the virtual environment(if any) that you used to install its dependencies), run:
+From the torch-tuner CLI project root(using the virtual environment(if any) that you used to install its dependencies), run:

 ```shell
 python src/main/main.py <your args>